felixrp74/felixrp74/README.md

 - 🔭 For the first aop I have manipulated MVVM, Retrofit, Room Database, etc.
 - 🌱 For the second app I have manipulated Jetpack Compose, Dagger Hilt, Flows, etc.
 - 📫 How to reach me: feramospa@est.unap.edu.pe
-- 👯 I’m looking to collaborate to develop Android native software projects.
+- 👯 I’m looking to collaborate to develop Android native software projects in Kotlin.

 Thanks for reading. ;)